rafaelrpinto/dynamodb-store/README.md

 If you have intense traffic on your application and the 48h wait period causes unnecessary storage costs, consider using [this other store](https://github.com/ca98am79/connect-dynamodb) that has a `reap` mechanism to periodically clear the expired entries.

-Creating a LSI with **'expires'** as hash key and a scheduled lambda function to periodically delete expired records might be the best option.

 ## Testing